sangyoon-L/Heterogeneity-prediction-in-Gamma-Knife-Radiosurgery/README.md

-# Dose heterogeneity prediction in Gamma Knife Radiosurgery
+# Predicting Dose Heterogeneity in Gamma Knife Radiosurgery

-Dose heterogeneity prediction in Gamma Knife Radiosurgery using Diffusion Model with 2.5D attention
+Predicting Dose Heterogeneity in Gamma Knife Radiosurgery Using a Diffusion Model With 2.5D Attention